ispg-group/aiidalab-ispg-docker-stack/README.md

 The following extra things are added on top of the `aiidalab/full-stack` image:

 1. SLURM queuing manager
-2. Additional conda packages (xtb-python, OpenMPI) which currently must be installed in root conda environment.
 3. HTTPS support

 Original images taken from https://github.com/aiidalab/aiidalab-docker-stack